-How to Grow Your Own Coffee Plants
+Grow Your Own Coffee Beans

 How high do coffee plants grow?

 Coffee plants can be grown indoors and placed outside during the summer.
-The best temperature range for coffee plants is between 65F to 75F degrees.
-They are thirsty plants that need much water or rainfall to grow.
-Beginning in the fourth year, they need intermittent sunshine between heavy watering for the beans to mature.
+The best temperature range is between 65 to 75 degrees Fahrenheit.
+They require a lot of water or rain, and during the fourth year, intermittent sun between heavy watering for the beans to mature.

 Drainage is the most important factor to consider because the plants are not very particular about the soil itself.
 Coffee trees can be grown indoors as a potted plant and transferred to the outside during the summer months.
-Indirect or filtered sunlight with nighttime temperatures between 60 to 65F and day temperatures of at least 70F.
-The soil should be kept moist but not soggy using a good soil that drains quickly.
+Indirect or filtered sunlight with nighttime temperatures between 60 F. to 65 F. and at least 70 F. during the day.
+The soil should be kept moist with quick drainage.

 The beans are fermented to separate the pulp then washed in water to remove the residue left from fermentation.
 They are placed in a sunny location to dry with occasional stirring.

 The varieties differ in density and moisture which effects their roasting rates.
-The starches in the beans are broken down causing a caramelization of simple sugars that turns them brown.
+Starches in the beans are broken down causing a caramelization of simple sugars that turns them brown.
 Since they contain sucrose, the longer or darker they're roasted the less sucrose they contain.
 The flavor is changed caused by the weakening of aromatic oils and acids during the roasting process.

-When 400F has been reached, other oils begin to develop such as caffeol at 392F which contributes the most to the aroma and flavor.
+When 400 F. has been reached, other oils begin to develop such as caffeol at 392 F. which contributes the most to the aroma and flavor.

-There exist roasters on the market that are designed for this purpose for the home, however you can roast the beans in the oven as well.
-Place them in a metal colander, vegetable steamer or steel strainer and set it in a 250F preheated oven for seven minutes.
-Increase the temperature to 450F and after about ten minutes they will begin to crackle.
+Beans can be roasted in the oven, and there are roasters for the home that are designed for this purpose.
+Place them in a metal colander, vegetable steamer or steel strainer and set it in a 250 F. preheated oven for seven minutes.
+Increase the temperature to 450 and stir them on occasion to assure an even roast.
+After about ten minutes they will begin to crackle.

 Check on the coffee beans every two minutes until their color is slightly lighter than the color you have in mind.
 The cooling process darkens them still a bit more because they continue to roast.
 After they have cooled, either store them or grind and brew to consume the freshest coffee ever.

-Most methods of removing caffeine involve either soaking them in hot water, or steaming them.
+Most methods of removing caffeine involve either soaking them in hot water, or steaming.
 A solvent is added to dissolve the oils that contain caffeine.
 One method used soaks unripe coffee beans in compressed carbon dioxide (CO2) to extract the caffeine.
 The extracted caffeine is generally sold to the pharmaceutical industry.

 Hot pressurized and vaporized water is forced through brewing the grounds into coffee resulting in a concentration that is 10 to 15 times the quantity of coffee to water.
-This method produces a complex physical and chemical composition having a reddish-brown foam called crema, that floats on the top.
+This method produces a complex physical and chemical composition having a reddish-brown foam called crema that floats on the top.